Iceoryx Plugin

 Plugin Overview

-iceoryx_plugin is a high-performance communication plugin based on iceoryx.
-It provides a zero-copy shared memory approach for inter-process communication, enabling low-latency data transmission.
-It is suitable for scenarios with high requirements on latency and frequency in native communication.
+iceoryx_plugin is a high-performance communication plugin based on iceoryx, providing a zero-copy shared-memory approach for inter-process communication.
+This enables low-latency data transmission and is suitable for Agibot communication scenarios that have strict requirements on latency and frequency.

 sudo apt install libacl1-dev

-The iceoryx_plugin plugin communicates via iceoryx.
-When using it, you must first start the Roudi daemon provided by iceoryx.
-AimRT also compiles Roudi by default during compilation.
-Users can start it by entering the following command in the terminal:
+The iceoryx_plugin communicates via iceoryx.
+Before use, you must first start the daemon Roudi provided by iceoryx; AimRT also builds Roudi by default during compilation.
+Users can start it in a terminal with:

 ./iox-roudi --config-file=/path/to/you/cfg/iox_cfg.toml

-Users can input configuration options in the command line, which is optional.
-If no input is provided, default configurations will be used.
-For detailed Roudi configuration, refer to iceoryx overview.md.
-It’s important to note that the shared memory pool can be configured via a toml configuration file.
-Before use, ensure the allocated shared memory pool size matches the actual hardware resources.
-Here’s an example:
+Users can input configuration options on the command line; this is optional—if omitted, the default configuration is used.
+For details on configuring Roudi, refer to iceoryx overview.md.
+It is important to note that the configuration options allow the shared-memory pool to be tuned via a TOML file.
+Before use, be sure the allocated shared-memory pool size matches the actual hardware resources.
+An example:

 # Adapt this config to your needs and rename it to e.g. roudi_config.toml